VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There have been 191 coops in Bolivia since it became a sovereign country in 1825**
+- ⚡ Daily fun fact: **The stomach of an adult can hold 1.5 liters of material**

 <h3 align="left">Connect with me:</h3>
 <p align="left">